6 Most Family-friendly Neighborhoods in Vancouver

 Families looking for a high quality of life at an affordable price are flocking to Kensington-Cedar Cottage.
 The neighborhood combines two historic neighborhoods, but it’s now home to a young, diverse population.
 You’ll love taking in the view from the top of Vancouver’s east-west ridge and enjoying the countless opportunities for recreation at Trout Lake Beach, a popular freshwater beach in John Hendry Park.

 Known for its lush, elegant properties, Shaughnessy is almost entirely residential.
 Between its high-quality schools and gorgeous parks, it’s a quiet oasis in the geographic heart of the city.
 Don’t miss the VanDusen Botanical Garden and the Arbutus Greenway for a nature getaway for the whole family.

 Once a hippy beachside hangout, Kitsilano’s culture is now a haven for families looking for a relaxed environment.
 Right over the Burrard Bridge, Kitsilano offers world-class beaches and parks to keep active families moving.
 On the waterfront, Vanier Park offers acres of greenspace to explore, as well as family-friendly attractions like the H.R.
 MacMillan Space Centre.
 Farther down the shoreline, Kitsilano Beach is a hotspot for families enjoying watersports, volleyball, and picnics.
 The recently renovated saltwater pool right by the beach is Canada’s longest swimming pool, open from May to September.

-To customize your search to your lifestyle, search Vancouver real estate listing on partner sites like Realtor.ca and Centris or use our Local Map product to find the right spot here.
+To customize your search to your lifestyle, search Vancouver real estate listings on partner sites like Realtor.ca, or CENTRIS.ca if you are in Quebec.
 Play around with our lifestyle filters and check out the lifestyle scores of individual listings.
 Whatever you and your family are looking for, we can help you find it.